Skip to content

 PASS: OIDC conformance smoke test succeeded

-A non-zero exit with FAIL (or an openid-client validation error such as id_token issued in the future, unexpected JWT alg received, or nonce mismatch) signals a regression in the signing, discovery, or claims plumbing — treat it as a release blocker.
+The script can also stop with a FAIL message, or with an openid-client error such as id_token issued in the future, unexpected JWT alg received, or nonce mismatch.
+Each of these shows a fault in the signing, in the discovery, or in the claims.
+Do not release the server until you correct the fault.